Types Of HIPPA Violations By Nurses

 If you’ve committed a HIPPA violation, or have had a compliant filed against you concerning HIPPA, please call our law office.
 We can help you throughout the entire nursing license defense process – from initial allegation to final resolution.

 For more information about HIPPA violations, or to schedule a free consultation with a nurses attorney, please call (512) 829-5619.
+Note that the free consultation is ONLY for professional licensing matters.

 Please note: Kevin Keaney earned his BSN from the University of Texas at Austin and worked as a nurse for four years before becoming an attorney.
 A member of the American Association of Nurse Attorneys (TAANA), Kevin now has more than 30 years experience as an attorney.
 Our law office is in the Austin area, and we represent nurses from all across Texas, including: Dallas, Houston, San Antonio, El Paso, Amarillo, and Lubbock.